 2018 saw the establishment of the Leeds Tech Hub, made up of space at Platform, Duke Studios, East Street Arts, and ODILeeds which will act as the front door to the city, providing new space for digital entrepreneurs and SMEs, and bring together established businesses and innovators with a strong business support programme.
 The Tech Hub will also raise awareness of Northern digital businesses’ successes and opportunities, especially with young people, students and graduates living in the region and potential investors.

 Last October, Channel 4 announced that Leeds would be the new location of their new national headquarters, including a new Channel 4 Digital Creative Unit.
 This represents a huge success for the city with a successful pitch process led by the Leeds City Region Enterprise Partnership and Leeds City Council with cross-Council support from our local authority partners, as well as the support of Screen Yorkshire and the creative agencies via the “All in Leeds” initiative, the education sector and many others.
 This landmark decision is also a sign of confidence of the city and wider city region and brings a chance to boost our economy, create more local jobs, and create opportunities for everyone.

 The South Bank, Innovation District and HS2 developments in the changing city will offer further opportunities for growth in the digital sector and economy, providing many more jobs for all.

 Councillor James Lewis, deputy council of Leeds City Council and executive board member for digital innovation said:

-“It is fantastic to see the fourth Leeds Digital Festival and I’m looking forward to another great event which really celebrates this growing, thriving and ambitious sector in the city.”
+“It is fantastic to see the fifth Leeds Digital Festival and I’m looking forward to another great event which really celebrates this growing, thriving and ambitious sector in the city.”